neilblackwood/engelbert/wp-content/plugins/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==
+= Version 1.3.12 =
+* noop: created to solve the wordpress.org packaging issue for *.zip files

+= Version 1.3.11 =
+* feature: showing page language at frontend admin bar, if admin bar should be displayed with backend language
+* bugfix: compatibility with WordPress 3.6, avoid non object access

 = Version 1.3.10 =
 * bugfix: ajax based login plugins (sidebar logins) did not work as expected